The Next Generation (TNG) Season 2

 Well, and speaking of this disappointment I was somehow always aware that the ending is anticlimactic.
 Where is the customary moral commentary or the punchline, where is the unexpected twist?
 "Elementary, Dear Data" ends with everyone walking out of the holodeck and with an epilogue in which Picard admires Geordi's model ship.
 That's it.
 Something is missing.

 There is indeed something missing.
 The script underwent some major changes.
 I talked to Brian Alan Lane, who wrote the episode.
 According to the original script, Geordi would have activated the particle beam, thereby killing Moriarty and Picard in a similar fashion as in the The Final Problem (where Sherlock Holmes and Moriarty appear to have died in the Reichenbach Falls).
-But Picard secretly sneaked in a hologram of himself that was destroyed together with Moriarty.
+But Picard secretly snuck in a hologram of himself that was destroyed together with Moriarty.
 Apparently there was a misunderstanding between Maurice Hurley and Gene Roddenberry about whether Picard would cheat Moriarty like this.
 So Lane was required to rewrite the script in a way that Data would take Picard's place and survive the particle beam, while Moriarty would still perish, with the rather lame justification that the android could somehow withstand the beam that would dissolve a human body.
 Anyway, briefly prior to the shooting it was decided that Moriarty should survive the episode to preserve his character for a future installment, so the showdown was replaced with Picard's successful appeasement of Moriarty.
 In some fashion the plot was split in two, postponing the part in which Moriarty would be tricked.
 In the sequel, "Ship in a Bottle" Picard will deceive Moriarty in a similar fashion as originally intended in "Elementary, Dear Data", but without killing him.

 Annotations